rancher/fleet-docs/docs/multi-user.md

-# Setup Multi Tenancy
+# Setup Multi User

 Fleet uses Kubernetes RBAC where possible.

 One addition on top of RBAC is the [`GitRepoRestriction`](./namespaces.md#restricting-gitrepos) resource, which can be used to control GitRepo resources in a namespace.

-A multi-tenant fleet setup looks like this:
+A multi-user fleet setup looks like this:

 * tenants don't share namespaces, each tenant has one or more namespaces on the upstream cluster, where they can create GitRepo resources